peanutbutterandcrackers/chiyoko/README.md

 Yes, you.<br />
 Have an organized directory hierarchy containing all of your pictures and videos and running out of space? "*Yes!*"<br />
-Need to compress those photos and videos while maintaining the organization in the directory? "*Yes!*"<br /> Want to compress your multimedia files and keep the organization? "*Yes!*"<br /> Then chiyoko.py is the right module for you!!!
+Need to compress those photos and videos while maintaining the organization in the directory? "*Yes!*"<br /> Want to compress your multimedia files and keep the organization? "*Yes!*"<br /> Then chiyoko is the right module for you!!!

-"*What is chiyoko.py?*"
+"*What is chiyoko?*"

 ( Okay...
 I'm done with this T.V infomercial thingy. )